Updated: Apr 26, 2019

 Not to mention, science and medical research continually evolve.
 We often see multiple research studies supporting the benefit of a certain vitamin or nutrient, but then the one negative study is the one that gets circulated by the press.
 Part of our role as healthcare providers is to help our patients make sense of the research and help them figure out what is best in their individual situation.

 We think of dietary supplementation like a pyramid.
 At the foundation are the essential supplements listed in the table above.
 These are the supplements that complement a nutritious diet to support health in most people.
 The next tier of the pyramid represents the supplements that provide more specific support for body systems compromised by disease.
 If a person has diabetes, for example, we might recommend additional nutrients for blood sugar balance.
 The peak of the pyramid represents the supplements that optimize health or longevity.
 Examples of supplements at the peak of the pyramid might include glutathione or coenzyme Q10 to support healthy aging.
-Click the picture to the right for our checklist!
+Review our checklist below!

 We help our patients navigate the landscape of dietary supplements, weighing the risks with the benefits and the short-term costs with the long-term returns.